jingwang666/creating_class_for_text_analysis/README.md

-Tasks: Create a class to achieve the below requests.
+Tasks: Create a class to achieve the below functions.

 If a text is given -

 First, make it:
   a. lower case,
-  b. free of punctuation (including [ , . ! ? ] only);
+  b. free of punctuation (including [ , . ! ? ]);

 Second, create a dictionary that contains every unique word in the formatted text and the frequency of occurrence of each word;